mendzmartin/FEMTISE.jl/docs/src/examples/symmetric_finite_1d_kronig_penney_potential.md

 #### Adding Packages

-We install (if necessary) and use specific packages for the simulation.
+We install (if it is necessary) and use specific packages for the simulation.

 ```julia
 install_pkg = false